Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 28 Juli 2025 16.37.41 UTC
+- WIB: Senin, 28 Juli 2025 17.35.54 UTC
-- WITA: Senin, 28 Juli 2025 17.37.41 UTC
+- WITA: Senin, 28 Juli 2025 18.35.54 UTC
-- WIT: Senin, 28 Juli 2025 18.37.41 UTC
+- WIT: Senin, 28 Juli 2025 19.35.54 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: technology
+Kategori: inspirational